 The applications of this technology, which, as Satlantis CEO Juan Tomás Hernani points out, seeks to "democratise space", are vast and range from monitoring car parks in large shopping centres to monitoring maritime traffic or even controlling large migratory flows.

-Telefónica, the Everis-NTT group, the engineering firm Idom and the Basque venture capital firm Orza have participated in the €2.35M round.
-In addition, institutions such as Axis (the private equity fund management company of the ICO), through the FOND-ICOpyme fund, and the Basque Government and the Provincial Council of Bizkaia, which, through its venture capital have supported the development of a new factory for the firm in Bilbao.
+Telefónica, Everis-NTT group, the engineering firm Idom and the Basque venture capital firm Orza have participated in the €2.35M round.
+They have also taken part in this round capital increase institutions such as Axis (the ICO's private equity fund management company), through the FOND-ICOpyme fund, and the Basque Government and the Provincial Council of Bizkaia, which, through its venture capital is have supported the development of a new factory for the firm in Bilbao.

 OnTruck, the first professional marketplace for road freight transport, which was born with the vocation of becoming the Uber of regional freight transport for companies.